 Baby otters are arguably the most adorable creatures on the planet!
-The small-clawed species of otter hails from southeast Asia and hunts for fish in the wild.
+From the Asian small-clawed otter to the North American river otter, there are 13 species of otter found around the world, with several others unfortunately now extinct.
 These semi-aquatic creatures hold hands and cuddle, making potential pet otters all the craze among aspiring pet owners.
 People will pay thousands of dollars for this exotic pet and some online trade encourages pet ownership.

 Is It Legal to Have a Pet Otter?

-To protect the animals, many Asian countries have enacted laws banning the poaching, sale, possession and transport of these adorable critters.
+For hundreds of years, fishermen in Bangladesh have domesticated and trained otters to help catch fish, which actually aids in conserving locally-found species of the area.
+To protect the animals, many Asian countries have enacted laws banning the poaching, sale, possession and transport of these adorable critters in all other instances.

 This video is very important to see if you plan to live with a pet otter.